akshitagupta04/academic-projects/microcontroller-communication-protocols/Readme.md

 ---

 ## Hardware and Software
-*Note: Do not connect hardware until USB setup from the Atmel Studio is complete.*
+*Note: Do not connect hardware until the USB setup from the Atmel Studio is complete.*

 ### Simulated Hardware (Proteus Co-simulation)
 - Microcontroller: ATmega16 AVR